neecholaus/chartz/README.md

 ```

 ### Chart Types:
-There are many types on the roadmap, but for now there is only one.
+There are many types on the roadmap, but for now there is only one – `bar-vertical`.
 Please let me know what charts you would find most useful.
-`bar-vertical`

 ### Item Interface